 Budgeting can be a tedious activity.
 However, without a budget, things can fall apart very quickly.

-You need to know where every dollar of your funds goes each month.
+You need to know where every dollar of your income goes each month.
 This will help you stay on top of bills, avoid late fees or overdraft penalties, stop any overspending, and possibly help you save in the process.

 Use an app like Trim to lower your bills and create a financial plan that works with your income and expenses.